 At Vitality Herbs & Clay, we get lots of questions about food.
 “If I can’t eat sugar, bread, oils, sweets, brassicas, soda, chips, pasta, tomatoes, nuts, cheese, meat, dairy…..What CAN I eat???
 One option is to boost your intake of sea vegetables with the following tasty recipes!

 Seaweed is one of Mother Nature’s most nutritious vegetables.
-It is packed with macro minerals and trace minerals, electrolytes, hormone precursors, and many other little-known phyto-nutrients.
+It is packed with macro minerals and trace minerals, amino acids, electrolytes, hormone precursors, and many other little-known phyto-nutrients.

 Sea vegetables contain 10-20 times the minerals of land foods and an abundance of vitamins and other elements needed for metabolism.
-It is an excellent source of iodine, magnesium, iron, sodium and calcium.
-Sea vegetables contain a wide variety of concentrated proteins and healthful (good for you) carbohydrates.
+It is an excellent source of iodine, magnesium, iron, sodium, silica, potassium, and calcium.
+Sea vegetables contain a wide variety of proteins (red seaweeds can be as high as 47% of dry weight) and healthful (good for you) carbohydrates.
+(Nutritional and antioxidant properties of different brown and red Spanish edible seaweeds)

 Sea vegetables provide one of the most effective ways to keep the body’s pH in balance.
 Seaweeds are extremely effective at neutralizing heavy metals (like radiation) and chemical pollutants.